-- (a) property held by lessees that is accounted for as investment property (see LKAS 40 Investment Property); - (b) investment property provided by lessors under operating leases (see LKAS 40); - (c) biological assets within the scope of LKAS 41 Agriculture held by lessees under finance leases; or - (d) biological assets within the scope of LKAS 41 provided by lessors under operating leases.
+- (a) property held by lessees that is accounted for as investment property (see LKAS 40 Investment Property); - (b) investment property provided by lessors under operating leases (see LKAS 40); - (c) biological assets held by lessees under finance leases (see LKAS 41 Agriculture); or

-This Standard applies to agreements that transfer the right to use assets even though substantial services by the lessor may be called for in connection with the operation or maintenance of such assets.
+- (d) biological assets provided by lessors under operating leases (see LKAS 41). - This Standard applies to agreements that transfer the right to use assets even though substantial services by the lessor may be called for in connection with the operation or maintenance of such assets.
 This Standard does not apply to agreements that are contracts for services that do not transfer the right to use assets from one contracting party to the other.